fnattino/veluwe-infrastructure/README.md

 The metadata catalogue should be reachable at http://localhost:8000/ .

+### Ingest metadata records

-Import the XML records in the metadata catalog:
+Import the XML records in the metadata catalogue:
 ```shell
 docker exec -it pycsw pycsw-admin.py load-records --config /etc/pycsw/pycsw.yaml --path /metadata --recursive --yes -v DEBUG
 ```